-Mrs. McCord has taught music to Kindergarten through fourth grade students at Salem for the past ten years.
+Mrs. McCord has taught music to Kindergarten through fourth grade students at Salem for the past twelve years.
 She earned a B.S. in biology from Valparaiso University, a B.A. in music from the University of Missouri-Kansas City, and an M.A. in teaching from Washington University in St. Louis.
 Each summer, Mrs. McCord has continued adding to her skills in music teaching by studying specialized approaches in music education at both Webster University and UMSL.
 Mrs. McCord loves teaching music because it no only stretches our minds, it also has the ability to touch us deeply into our souls; participating in the gift of music that God has given us makes us better human beings!
 Besides sharing her love of music, Mrs. McCord prays that she daily shares the love of Jesus with her students: “And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ” (Ephesians 3:17-18).
-Mrs. McCord is married to Duane, a pharmacist, and they have a grown son, a daughter in college and a son who is already in heaven.
-When she is not teaching or planning lessons, Mrs. McCord enjoys visiting her children, cooking plant based meals, walking her dog, playing keyboard in her church praise band and working out at Jazzercise.
+Mrs. McCord is married to Duane, a pharmacist, and they have a grown son and daughter and a son who is already in heaven.
+When she is not teaching or planning lessons, Mrs. McCord enjoys visiting her children, cooking plant based meals, and playing keyboard in her church praise band.

 Physical Education – Mrs. Diane Carney – email@example.com